laurenharveyy/Kindergarten-Immunization-Records/README.md

 6. Create another pivot table.
 Set the row as "schoolType" and the Value as a SUM of "nPME" (number of Permanent Medical Exemptions).
 This will give you the number of students with Personal Medical Exemptions at private and public schools, respecitvely. <br> ![schooltypePMEpivottable','Pivot table of number of students with PME by school type'](/schooltypePMEpivottable.png)
 7. Copy and paste the results into the "School_Type" sheet.
 8. In the "School_Type" sheet, create a new column titled "Exemption_Percent."
 I did this in column F. My sheet looks like this: <br> !['schooltypeexemptionsheet1','Screenshot of Exemption Sheet Format'](/exemptionpercent.png)
 9. In the first cell under "Exemption_Percent," add together the number of PMEs and PBEs and divide this total by the total number of students enrolled (this calculation is for private school students).
-For instance, in cell F2 (in the "Exemption_Rate" column), I inserted the equation "(C2+D2)/B2)."
+For instance, in cell F2 (in the "Exemption_Percent" column), I inserted the equation "=(C2+D2)/B2."
 10. Extend this equation to all cells in "Exemption_Percent" to calculate for public schools as well.
 11. Highlight the column and use the "123" feature to convert your values to percentages.
 12. You should have an exemption rate of 3.23% at private schools and 1.81% at public schools.